-- The council has decided to allow a discount for payment of rates and charges on the basis set out in Part 7 of the 2020-2021 Budget. - (2) The council's policy is to encourage prompt payment of rates and charges by allowing a discount for full payment by the due date. - (3) The discount is only to apply to the differential general rates (excluding utility charges, special charges, separate charges, Emergency Management Levy, and arrears of any rate or charge).
+- Council has decided to allow a discount for payment of rates and charges on the basis set out in Part 7 of the 2021-2022 Budget. - (2) Council's policy is to encourage prompt payment of rates and charges by allowing a discount for full payment by the due date. - (3) The discount is only to apply to the differential general rates (excluding utility charges, special charges, separate charges, Emergency Management Levy and arrears of any rate or charge).